hrzndhrn/glob_ex/bench/reports/match_bench.md

 Comparing `GlobEx.match?/2` with `PathGlob.match?/2`.

-[PathGlob](https://hex.pm/packages/path_glob) is a great package to check if a glob expresion matches a path.
+[PathGlob](https://hex.pm/packages/path_glob) is a great package to check if a glob expression matches a path.
 The approach here is to transform the glob into a regex.